BahaTanvir/devops-guide-book/src/part-01/chapter-02-disappearing-logs.md

 ---

+## What You'll Learn

+Sarah needs to debug an issue, but the logs have vanished.
+By the end of this chapter, you'll know how to:

+- Explain why `kubectl logs` alone is insufficient for debugging production incidents
+- Design a centralized logging pipeline suitable for Kubernetes-based microservices
+- Implement structured, JSON-based logs with correlation IDs
+- Write basic LogQL queries to search and aggregate logs in Loki/Grafana
+- Balance log retention, cost, and compliance considerations
+- Use logs as a signal source for alerts rather than just ad‑hoc debugging

+---

 ## Sarah's Challenge

 It was Monday morning, two weeks after the incident with the checkout service.
 Sarah had just settled into her desk with her coffee when a message popped up in the #platform-team channel: